Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

 ## Summary

 AKS reduces the complexity and operational overhead of managing a Kubernetes cluster by offloading much of that responsibility to Azure.
-With the **Visual Studio Team Services** and **Azure Container Services (AKS)**, we can build DevOps for dockerized applications by leveraging docker capabilities enabled on VSTS Hosted Agents.
+With the **Visual Studio Team Services** and **Azure Container Services (AKS)**, we can build DevOps for dockerized applications by leveraging docker capabilities enabled on Azure DevOps Hosted Agents.

 ## Attribution:
 Content originally created by Srivatsa, Sachin Raj and sriramdasbalaji et al. from [this](https://github.com/Microsoft/almvm/blob/master/labs/vstsextend/kubernetes) ALM Doc.
 Modified it to work with exisiting K8S cluster